6 Reasons Seniors Should Adopt a Pet

-Social isolation increases the risk of stroke by 32% and the risk of heart disease by 29%, not to mention depression and poor mental health.
-However, pets can offer seniors an excuse to leave the house, as well as ample conversation topics.
+Social isolation increases the risk of stroke by 32% and the risk of heart disease by 29%.
+Moreover, it can lead to depression and poor mental health.
+However, pets offer seniors an excuse to leave the house with plenty of conversation starters.
 Who doesn’t love to show off their fur baby?

 Pets make sure seniors stay active.

 In addition to helping seniors be social, pets encourage seniors to remain active.
 Doctors recommend that able-bodied seniors aged 65 and older get at least 30 minutes of aerobic exercise per day.
-Since 64% of all pet owners report that staying on top of feeding, playing, and walking their pet helps them stay more active, it goes without saying that seniors with pets are more likely to prioritize their physical fitness.
+Since 64% of all pet owners report that feeding, playing, and walking their pet helps them stay more active, it goes without saying that seniors with pets often prioritize their physical fitness.

 Pets keep seniors safe and secure.

 Pets provide seniors living at home an extra barrier of security.
-Thieves are far less likely to rob homes where dogs reside, and both cats and dogs can be useful in alerting seniors to strange noises around the house, especially seniors who are experiencing hearing loss due to old age.
+Thieves are far less likely to rob homes where dogs live.
+Both cats and dogs help to alert seniors to strange noises around the house, especially seniors who struggle with hearing loss.

 Pets give seniors the gift of companionship.